Killing of Naomi Irion

-On March 12, 2022, 18-year-old Naomi Irion disappeared from a Walmart parking lot in Fernley, Nevada, United States.
-A man was seen approaching Irion's car and driving away in it.
-She was found dead two weeks later in a shallow gravesite in rural Churchill County, having been kidnapped and shot to death.
+The Killing of Naomi Irion happened on or about March 12, 2022, when 18-year-old American woman Naomi Irion disappeared from a Walmart parking lot in Fernley, Nevada, United States.
+She was found dead two weeks later in a shallow gravesite in rural Churchill County, having been kidnapped, sexually assaulted, and shot to death.

-Several days before Irion's body was found, 41-year-old Troy Driver was taken into custody and charged with Irion's killing.
-Before going to trial, he committed suicide in his jail cell in August 2023.
+Troy Driver was arrested as a suspect in the Irion case.
+The 41-year-old man had a history of criminal charges.
+He died of suicide while in custody, and was never formally convicted of killing Irion but authorities announced the evidence against him was overwhelming and they considered the case closed.

 Personal life

-Naomi Irion moved across the world with her family to follow her father's, Herve Irion, career as a foreign expat for the US State Department.
-They relocated to France, Russia, Germany, and South Africa before Naomi returned to the United States as an adult.
-When in South Africa, Naomi attended the American International School of Johannesburg where she graduated in 2021.
+Naomi Irion moved across the world as a child because her father, Herve Irion, worked for the US State Department.
+The family relocated to France, Russia, Germany, and South Africa, before Naomi returned to the United States as an adult.
+When in South Africa, Irion attended the American International School of Johannesburg where she graduated in 2021.

-Naomi had three younger brothers, who were adopted from Ukraine in 2018.
-Irion also had a brother, Sean Michael Irion, who died in infancy in 2002.
+Irion had three younger brothers, who were adopted from Ukraine in 2018.
+Another brother, Sean Michael Irion, died in infancy in 2002.

-Naomi was an avid fan of music, playing the ukulele, guitar, and was a singer.
-Her favourite colour was the rainbow and often wore rainbow clothing such as socks and had rainbows on her jackets and bag.
-Irion was well known for always laughing, spreading kindness, and her positivity within her friendship groups.
+Irion was an avid fan of music, singing and playing the ukulele and guitar.
+Her favourite colour was the rainbow, and she often wore rainbow clothing and had rainbows on her jackets and bag.

-Irion turned eighteen on 25 July 2021 and died between 12 and 29 March 2022.
+Irion died between 12 and 29 March 2022, when she was 18.